Brad Keywell

 Bradley A. Keywell (born October 1969) is an American billionaire entrepreneur.
-He is the founder and executive chairman of Uptake Technologies, an industrial AI software provider.
-He is an early investor of Tempus AI, co-founder of Groupon, Echo Global Logistics, Mediaocean, DRIVIN, and Lightbank.
+He is the founder and executive chairman of Gigawatt AI, an AI-native operating system for electric and gas utilities.
+He is an original investor of Tempus AI, and on its Board from inception until 2019.
+He is a founder of Groupon, Uptake Technologies, Infinite Epigenetics, Echo Global Logistics, Mediaocean, DRIVIN, and Lightbank.
 He founded WNDR Museum and Chicago Ideas.

-As of March 2024, Forbes estimated his net worth at US$1.1 billion, down from $2.7 billion in December 2021.
+As of August, 2026, Forbes estimated his net worth at US$1.6 billion, down from $2.7 billion in December 2021.

-Keywell is the recipient of the 2019 EY World Entrepreneur Of The Year award, after receiving the overall USA EY Entrepreneur of the Year award in 2018.
+Keywell won the 2019 EY World Entrepreneur Of The Year award, and the US award in 2018.

 Early life and education

 Bradley A. Keywell grew up in Bloomfield Hills, Michigan and attended Cranbrook Schools.
-He studied at the London School of Economics in 1990, received a Bachelor of Business Administration in 1991 from the University of Michigan and a Juris Doctor cum laude in 1993 from the University of Michigan Law School.
+He studied at the London School of Economics in 1990, received a Bachelor of Business Administration in 1991 from the University of Michigan and a juris doctor cum laude in 1993 from the University of Michigan Law School.
 He is a member of the State Bar of Michigan and the State Bar of Illinois.

 Career

 Keywell started his first business at age 7, a greeting card company called Key Creations.
 He started several businesses while an undergrad student at the University of Michigan.

-As a freshman, he met Sam Zell and proceeded to spend part of his summers as an intern for Sam Zell's Equity Group Investments.
-Sam became an important mentor to Keywell for the following 35 years until Zell's passing in 2023.
-In addition, Keywell was on the board of directors of Sam Zell's Equity Residential for ten years.
+As a freshman, he met Sam Zell and proceeded to spend part of his summers as an intern for Zell's Equity Group Investments.
+Zell became an important mentor to Keywell for the following 35 years until his death in 2023.
+Keywell was on the board of directors of Zell's Equity Residential for ten years.

 In 1999, Keywell and Eric Lefkofsky co-founded Starbelly, an online supply chain management firm, which was acquired in January 2000 by HA-LO (NYSE:HMK) for $240 million.

 In February 2005, Keywell co-founded Echo Global Logistics, a technology-enabled provider of transportation and logistics services, which had an IPO on NASDAQ in 2009.
 Keywell was the founding CEO, then was chairman and lead independent director until 2017.
 Echo was acquired in 2021 by The Jordan Company for $1.3 billion.

 In June 2006, Keywell co-founded MediaBank, a SaaS provider to the advertising and media buying industry, and was the founding CEO and then on the board of directors until the company's sale.
 In 2012, a merger between MediaBank and Donovan Data Systems (DDS) created Mediaocean, and in 2014, Vista Equity Partners acquired MediaOcean.

 In 2007, Keywell co-founded Groupon, the collective buying platform, which Forbes called 'The Fastest Growing Company Ever' in 2010.
 Groupon had an IPO on NASDAQ in 2011.
 Keywell was on Groupon's board of directors from its inception through 2017.